ajcwebdev/ryan-gpt/done/2023/2023-12-16-solidstart-the-shape-of-frameworks-to-come-part-02.md

 In this portion, the talk pivots to real-world concerns: how do large dev teams keep code safe and consistent?
 The speaker recommends grouping repeated logic—like user access checks—into a single file or function.
 This fosters maintainability and reduces duplication across dozens of routes.

-A second paragraph addresses the synergy of QA or test teams verifying the code.
+This section addresses the synergy of QA or test teams verifying the code.
 With a single source of truth for security, testers can systematically confirm correct behaviors.
 It’s an example of how thoughtful architecture aligns with business processes, reinforcing SolidStart’s viability for enterprise settings.

 ### 02:48:00 - 02:54:00 - Ecosystem Growth and Community Contributions